kellykellychenchen/SplitTheBill/README.md

  ## Instructions for Grader
 > - You can generate the first required action related to adding Xs to a Y by doing the following:
 >> 1. Run the program from ui/gui/MainGUI.java.
->> 2. Click "Load billbook from file" if you wish to load an example billbook.
+>> 2. (optional) Click "Load billbook from file" if you wish to load an example billbook.
 >> 3. Click "Open an event" to see what events are currently inside this billbook.
 Close the current window to go back to the main menu.
 >> 4. Click "Create a new event" and enter the name of a new event.
 Click "ADD", and you will be taken back to the main